groverkaran/django-comments-tree/docs/tutorial.rst

        moderator.register(Post, PostCommentModerator)

 That makes it, moderation is ready.
 Visit any of the blog posts with a ``publish`` datetime older than a year and try to send a comment.
-After confirming the comment you will see the ``django_comments_xtd/moderated.html`` template, and your comment will be put on hold for approval.
+After confirming the comment you will see the ``django_comments_tree/moderated.html`` template, and your comment will be put on hold for approval.

 If on the other hand you send a comment to a blog post created within the last year your comment will not be put in moderation.
 Give it a try as a logged in user and as an anonymous user.

 When sending a comment as a logged-in user the comment won't have to be confirmed and will be put in moderation immediately.
 However, when you send it as an anonymous user the comment will have to be confirmed by clicking on the confirmation link, immediately after that the comment will be put on hold pending for approval.

 In both cases, due to the attribute ``email_notification = True`` above, all mail addresses listed in the :setting:`MANAGERS` setting will receive a notification about the reception of a new comment.
 If you did not received such message, you might need to review your email settings, or the console output.
 Read about the mail settings above in the :ref:`configuration` section.
-The mail message received is based on the ``comments/comment_notification_email.txt`` template provided with django-comments-xtd.
+The mail message received is based on the ``comments/comment_notification_email.txt`` template provided with django-comments-tree.

 A last note on comment moderation: comments pending for moderation have to be reviewed and eventually approved.
-Don't forget to visit the comments-xtd app in the admin_ interface.
+Don't forget to visit the comments-tree app in the admin_ interface.
 Filter comments by `is public: No` and `is removed: No`.
 Tick the box of those you want to approve, choose **Approve selected comments** in the **action** dropdown, at the top left of the comment list, and click on the **Go** button.

 .. _disallow: